pcrov/JsonReader/readme.md

     Alternatives: instead cache the string until the cursor moves beyond that subtree, reparsing as we go; or when returning a compound type hit it with something like `unserialize(serialize($node))` to force a deep clone of all things therein.
 Neither performance hit seems worth it just so that objects can be returned safely.

-I'm not terribly keen on those alternatives, and we lose nothing I'm aware of by returning associative arrays instead, but I'm open to suggestions.
+I'm not terribly keen on those alternatives, and we lose nothing by returning associative arrays instead, but I'm open to suggestions.